sheaf/john-rules/design-notes.md

     { dependencies :: ![ Dependency ]
     , results :: ![ Result ]
     , runAction :: [ ResolvedLocation ] -- ^ locations of dependencies
-                -> [ ResolvedLocation ] -- ^ desired locations of results
-                -> IO [ ]
+                -> ResultDirs -- ^ directories in which the action results are expected -> IO [ ]
     }
 ```

-with the length of dependencies and of results matching.
+with the length of dependencies matching.
 What's happening is that we declare dependencies, on either a path like
 `"Lib.Mod.y"` or the output of another rule, and Cabal will resolve this
 dependency, finding the full filepath of this dependency.

-For results, we promise ahead of time to only write files in two places:

-  - in the correct `autogenComponentModulesDir`, e.g. when we're generating a `.hs` file,
-  - in the correct `componentBuildDir`, e.g. when we're generating `.chi` files
-    as part of running `c2hs` on a bunch of `.chs` files that depend on eachother.
+The `ResultDirs` tells the action where it should put its results.
+It would
+be possible to follow the same structure as for the inputs, but in practice
+this leads to a lot of redundant information being passed; so we opt instead
+to simply pass some overall directories in which the different kinds of results
+are expected.

+### Action vs ActionId

-The reason we are adding this indirection is that it enables running individual
+The reason we are adding the indirection through `ActionId` is that it enables
-actions on demand.
+running individual actions on demand.

 Workflow when e.g. some files change on disk: